mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

   caption: [Two depictions of Einsteins's spacetime.
 For illustrative purposes, since we are not 4D beings and the paper on which this will be printed very much isn't, the four dimensions of our universe have been compacted down into two.
 It should also be noted that these illustrations were not generated with correct physical mathematics but only to give an impression of the concepts being described. _Left:_ Minkowski space --- in the absence of any mass, spacetime will not experience any curvature @gravitation.
 This is the special case that Einstien's special relativity describes.
 If we were to place a particle into this environment, it would not experience any acceleration due to gravity.
 If the particle were massive, it would distort the spacetime, and the spacetime would no longer be considered Minkowski space even though, alone, the particle would not experience any acceleration.
 Often, when dealing with particles of low mass, their effects on the distortion of spacetime are ignored, and we can still accurately describe the scenario with special relativity @special_relativity. _Right:_ Spacetime distorted by a massive object, shown in blue.
 Curved space is described by Einstein's more general theory, general relativity @gravitation.
 In this scenario, we can see how the presence of mass imprints a distortion into the shape of spacetime.
 Any particles also present in the same universe as the blue object, assuming it has existed indefinitely, will experience an apparent acceleration in the direction of the blue sphere.
 A beam of light, for example, comprised of photons and entirely massless, would be deflected when moving past the sphere.
 Even though light will always travel along its geodesic through the vacuum of space, the space itself is distorted; therefore, a geodesic path will manifest itself as an apparent attraction toward the sphere.
 Notice that the mass of the photon is zero; therefore, using Newton's universal law of gravitation @newtons-law-of-universal-gravitation, it should not experience any gravitational attraction, and indeed, gravitational lensing of the passage of starlight, as it moved past the Sun, was one of the first confirmations of Einstein's theory of general relativity @gravitational_lensing.
 Even if we assume the photon has some infinitesimal mass, Newtonian mechanics predicts a deflection angle that is only half as large as General Relativity predicts, and half as large as what is observed.
 Were this sphere several thousand kilometres in diameter, any lifeforms living on its surface, which would appear essentially flat at small scales, would experience a pervasive and everpresent downward force.
 Note that the mass of the object is distributed throughout its volume, so in regions near the centre of the sphere, the spacetime can appear quite flat, as equal amounts of mass surround it from all directions.], ) <flat>

-After observing that deformations in spacetime would cause apparent accelerations akin to a force of gravity, the natural jump to make is that massive objects that have gravity deform spacetime @gravitation.
-The more massive the object, the larger the gravitational well and the more negative the gravitational potential energy of an object within that valley.
-The more dense the object, the steeper the gravitational well, and the stronger the gravitational attraction.
-See @gravitaional-potentials for an illustration.

-What we experience as the force of gravity when standing on the surface of a massive body like Earth, is an upward acceleration caused by the electromagnetic force of the bonds between atoms within the Earth.
-These atoms exert upward pressure on the soles of our feet.
-We know we are accelerating upward because we are not in freefall, which would be the case if gravity was a force that was balanced against the force of the planet below.
-Our bodies, and all particles, simply wish to continue on their geodesics, and in the absence of any other forces, that path would be straight down toward the centre of the Earth.

 Perhaps not the first question to arise, but certainly one that would come up eventually, would be, what happens if we keep increasing the density of a massive object?
 Is there a physical limit to the density of an object?
 Would gravity keep getting steeper and steeper?
-The mathematical solution to this question was inadvertently answered by Karl Schwarzschild, who found the first non-flat solutions to Einstein's equations @gravitation.
+The mathematical solution to this question was inadvertently answered by Karl Schwarzschild, who found the first non-flat solutions to EFEs @gravitation.
 The solution described the exterior of a spherical mass @gravitation.
+The Schwarzschild metric that describes the geometry of this manifold is

+$ matrixn(g_(mu v)) = mat(
+  - (1 - frac(r_s, r)), 0, 0, 0;
+  0, (1 - frac(r_s, r))^(-1), 0, 0;
+  0, 0, r^2, 0;
+  0, 0 , 0, r^2 sin^2 theta;
+) $

+and the spacetime line element for the Lorenzian manifold described by metric is given by

+$ d s = - (1 - frac(r_s, r) ) c^2 d t^2 + (1 - frac(r_s, r))^(-1) d r^2 + r ^2 d Omega^2 $

+where $r_s$ is the Schwarzschild radius of the massive body inducing the spacetime curvature.
+The Schwarzschild radius is given by

+$ r_s = frac(2 G M , c^2) . $

-This metric introduces multiple singularities, some introduced at a particular radius, known as the Schwarzschild radius, which can be shown to be coordinate singularities alone that can be removed via choice of coordinate system.
-However, the other singularity that is introduced, at the centre of the mass, known simply as the singularity, cannot be removed by such a trick.
-There was at first much confusion about the nature of this singularity, it was assumed by some that the solution was theoretical alone and such an object could not exist in nature.
+As can be seen from inspection, this metric introduces multiple singularities.
+The singularity introduced at $r = r_s$, can be shown to be a coordinate singularity alone, that can be removed via choice of coordinate system.
+However, the other singularity that is introduced, at the centre of the mass, often known simply as "the singularity", cannot be removed by such a trick.
+There was at first much confusion about the nature of the singularity, it was assumed by some that the solution was theoretical alone and such an object could not exist in nature.

 It was later discovered that there were indeed physical scenarios in which matter could become so compressed there was nothing to stop it from collapsing into what can mathematically be described as a single point @gravitation.
+This state occurs when a given spherical volume with a radius, $r$, contains a mass-energy content larger than $M >= frac(r c^2 , 2 G)$.
 No known repulsive forces exist which are strong enough to prevent this kind of gravitational collapse.
 Such objects would create a gravitational well so steep that light itself would not be able to escape, and since light travels at the fastest possible velocity, nothing else could either.
 It was from this complete state of darkness that these objects received their name --- black holes.
 See @gravitaional-potentials for a depiction of a black hole.

 #figure(
   grid(